Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 Will construction or operation of this facility impact near-shore or coastal access?

-Regarding coastal access, once the construction of the facility begins, access to the immediate area around the facility will be restricted for operational security and public safety reasons.
+Once the construction of the facility begins, access to the immediate area around the facility will be restricted for operational security and public safety reasons.
 This could potentially include areas up to the water’s edge but is not expected to affect areas in the water.
-The details of what those security constraints will include are still being determined.
+The details of what those security measures will include are still being determined.

 Once operational, there may be limited access during brief operational periods.
 DND is also making every effort so that there is no need for a permanent exclusion zone at Hartlen Point once the facility is operational.